-Rethink Your Warmup
+1. Rethink Your Warmup

-“Warming up helps increase circulation and creates heat, which loosens and primes the muscles, joints, ligaments, and tendons for the workout ahead,” explains Jennifer Gill of Road Runners Club of America.
+“Warming up helps increase circulation and creates heat, which loosens and primes the muscles, joints, ligaments, and tendons for the workout ahead,” explains Jennifer Gill, a Road Runners Club of America coach and certified personal trainer based in San Diego.
 “That not only means better performance during your run, but also a lower risk of injury.”

 Another smart move: perform dynamic stretches such as lunges, high knees, and butt kicks before you log those warmup miles.

-Mix Up Your Workouts
+3. Mix Up Your Workouts

-Make Recovery a Priority
+6. Make Recovery a Priority

 Taking time to recover from tough workouts is just as important as the workouts themselves.
 If you don’t allow your body time to bounce back, you’ll likely run yourself straight into an injury.

 For most runners, this means taking at least one day off from training each week.
-You should also alternate hard and easy days so that your body can perform optimally in each workout.
+You should also alternate hard and easy days so your body can perform optimally in each workout.

-Eat Like an Athlete
+7. Eat Like an Athlete